 This command displays all of the pins in the HAL - a complex system could have dozens or hundreds of pins.
-But right now there are only five pins.
-All five of these pins are floating point, and all five carry data out of the siggen component.
-Since we have not yet executed the code contained within the component, all the pins have a value of zero.
+But right now there are only eight pins.
+All eight of these pins are floating point, and carry data out of the siggen component.
+Since we have not yet executed the code contained within the component, some the pins have a value of zero.